freeCodeCampManila/fccmanila.github.io/README.md

 ## 👋 Hello!

 We are building our website.
-We welcome contributions, and we are excited to welcome you aboard.
+We welcome contributions and we are excited to welcome you aboard.

 Happy contributing!